 Built-in Tool in IDEs

-Whether using Visual Studio Code or one of the JetBrain’s IDE - we mostly use RubyMine, GoLand and Android Studio - all IDEs come with a built-in panel to interact visually with Git.
+Whether using Visual Studio Code or one of the JetBrain’s IDE — the most in use being RubyMine, GoLand, and Android Studio — all IDEs come with a built-in panel to interact visually with Git.

 These tools, while targeted at developers, are also well-suited for non-technical team members as it removes the need to learn Git commands.

-When starting a new project, our custom and maintained template repositories for each stack must be used:
+When starting a new project, use one of the custom and maintained template repositories for each stack:

 - Android: github.com/nimblehq/android-templates